 Our purpose is to help SCE customers shop for solar efficiently and get the best results.
 It's the only website providing accurate calculations, estimates, and solar-shopping guidance specifically for SCE homeowners.

 Much of the information on the site and in our Solar Buying Guides is relevant for all solar shoppers, but the examples and figures apply only to SCE customers.

 We differ from most (if not all) other solar websites in that we do not sell, rent, or otherwise intentionally provide your personal information to third parties for marketing purposes, except when and if you specifically request our Installer-Referral Service.
 And then it goes only to a single installer.

 A solar, photo-voltaic (PV) system is a major investment that should last for decades.
 So it really pays to get the one that's right for you.

 But shopping for a PV system is difficult.
+Most shoppers have never owned a PV system before.
+That's why they need good advice and shopping guidance.
 The ordinary ways of shopping for home improvements, like a new garage door, don't work for solar.
 Doing it that way usually results in the wrong size of the wrong brand from the wrong dealer with the wrong financing, losing much of the savings that could be had.

 You can't rely on solar vendors, online "solar-marketplaces," or other solar websites for accurate information or advice.
 They are often full of errors, out of date, or misleading.
-And despite what you may have read, it's a major mistake to go by price per kilowatt (kW).
-Solar SCE is the only source we know of for accurate information, facts, calculations, and advice specifically for residential Southern California Edison solar shoppers.
+And despite what you may have read, solar prices per kilowatt (kW) are completely misleading figures.
+Solar SCE is the only source we know of for accurate information, figures, and advice specifically for residential Southern California Edison solar-shoppers.